The easiest Crock-pot soup for soup season!

 FAQs

-Can I use Rotel in place of salsa in tortilla soup?
+Can I use Rotel in place of the salsa?

 You absolutely can!
-Make sure to get the Rotel with green chilis, and use the same amount.
+Use the Rotel with green chilis and use the same amount.

 How can I change the spice level of this soup?